 Rothorn Ristorante Pizzeria () Tel.
 027 967 26 75.
 Just next to the Rothorn cable-car station.
 Excellent Neapolitan pizzas, great terrace, cosy interior.

 The Blue Lounge () at Blauherd is very close to the lift station, and has a small menu with a variety of excellent Flammkuchen (thin pizza from Alsace), cosy sofas and bar stools inside, great sun-deck outside.
 No reservations.

 Tufternalp.
 On the red Tuftern run from Blauherd to Patrullarve (No. 9), you will find close to the treeline the hut of the same name as the run.
 It has a cosy terrace which is both picturesque and warm, in front of which mountain deer congregate.
 The food is very simple: soup, cheese and bread, or mountain salami and bread.
 Oh, and the best apple pie in Switzerland.
 We find its very simplicity quite refreshing on occasion.
 No reservations – self-service.

 Our favourite Zermatt mountain restaurants cluster around Riffelalp, on run No. 39 coming down from Riffelberg.

 Alphitta ().
 Tel.
 027 967 21 14.
-This cosy wooden chalet has new management with Dave and Tanya Murphy running the show – live music on the charming terrace, one of the best Matterhorn views, and good food from an Ibiza chef.
+This cosy wooden chalet is very welcoming with Dave and Tanya Murphy at the helm – a charming terrace, one of the best Matterhorn views, good food from a Mediterranean chef and occasional live music.

 Hotel Riffelalp ().
 Tel 027 967 05 55.
 This is a five star hotel in the middle of the mountain.
 It’s an interesting contrast lunching indoors in such elegant surroundings, wearing the provided slippers, especially when a blizzard is raging outside.